 We’re collectively here for you.
 It is our goal to reach as many people as possible, with Dr. Knobbe’s hypothesis and supportive research.
 We believe his book is the best way to do that, because only with deep understanding, can come deep, everlasting change.
 And if you have AMD or any other chronic, degenerative, or metabolic diseases, then you need change.

-If you’re able, please help us to reach more people with this message and help us to complete further research, by making a charitable, tax-deductible donation.
+If you’re able, please help us to reach more people with this message and help us to complete further research, by making a charitable, tax-deductible donation, by clicking here.
 Your gift can help lives and save sight.